Skip to main content

 • one contract that requires escalation

-Then compare what each tool surfaced and what it missed.
-Check whether a reviewer could inspect the evidence and move the contract review output into the next legal or business step.
+Compare what each tool found and missed.
+Make sure reviewers can inspect the source and send the result to the next legal or business step.

 Atlas logoAtlas